 Derivatives, including interest rate swaps and forward foreign exchange contracts, are not basic financial instruments.
 Derivatives are initially recognised at fair value on the date a derivative contract is entered into and are subsequently re-measured at their fair value.
-Changes in the fair value of derivatives are recognised in Statement of Comprehensive Income in finance costs or income as appropriate.
-The company does not currently apply hedge accounting for interest rate and foreign exchange derivatives.
+Changes in the fair value of derivatives are recognised in Statement of Comprehensive Income in finance costs or income as appropriate..